R-Besson/Nihilism/README.md

 ### On Gravity
 "Gravity exists → Because we have observed it → Because we are observant creatures by nature → Because we rely on a pair of eyes to make decisions → Because eyes are the best thing we have to be aware of our surroundings → That's just how the monad wanted it to be → I don't know"

-### On Health
-A patient cured is a customer lost → Because they pay you → To get treated for their wounds → To maintain a stable healthy body → To not die → I dont know